 - Explore what it means to be first-gen at GW;

-- Learn about valuable academic and campus resources to set them up for success while at GW.
+- Learn about valuable academic and campus resources to succeed at GW; and

-of students agreed that they can apply their strengths as a first-generation student after Founding Scholars
+of students agreed that they could apply their strengths as a first-generation student after Founding Scholars

 incoming students participated in 2019, the first year of Founding Scholars